 Moreover, we will intensively use the command line to manipulate files or launch commands.

 Do you need help?

-If you're ever feeling lost or don't understand a concept, join the Tartiflette community on Slack (with luck, some of the tartiflette maintainers will be there).
+If you are ever feeling lost or do not understand a concept, join the Tartiflette community on Slack (with luck, some of the Tartiflette maintainers will be there).